 Ivy Ngeow was born and raised in Johor Bahru, Malaysia.
 A graduate of the Middlesex University Writing MA programme, Ivy won the 2005 Middlesex University Literary Prize out of almost 1500 entrants worldwide.
-Most recently she won the 2016 International Proverse Prize.
+Her debut Cry of the Flying Rhino won the 2016 International Proverse Prize.
 She has written non-fiction for Marie Claire, The Star, The New Straits Times, South London Society of Architects’ Newsletter and Wimbledon magazine.
-Her fiction has appeared in Silverfish New Writing anthologies twice, The New Writer and on the BBC World Service.Her story Funny Mountain was published by Fixi Novo in the Hungry in Ipoh anthology.
+Her short stories have appeared in Silverfish New Writing anthologies twice, The New Writer and on the BBC World Service, Fixi Novo’s ‘Hungry in Ipoh’ anthology and most recently the Fixi 2020 Anthology.
 Ivy won first prize in the Commonwealth Essay Writing Competition 1994, first prize in the Barnes and Noble Career Essay Writing competition 1998 and was shortlisted for the David T K Wong Fellowship 1998 and the Ian St James Award 1999.

 A highly-accomplished multi-instrumental musician since childhood, Ivy won fifth prize (out of 850 entrants) in the 2006 1-MIC (Music Industry Charts) UK Award for her original song – Celebrity, when she formed her own band, Satsuma (2005-07).
 Her songs are funky, modern and eclectic, with strong urban grooves and lyrics.
 Satsuma has played headlining gigs at top London venues such as: The Marquee Club, The Troubadour Club, The Water Rats, The Betsey Trotwood, Plan B and Clockwork.
+She lives in London.